devpyc/devpyc/README.md

 ### 🏆 Award
 Korea Design Exhibition Award Youth - Special Grade

-2022 IT On Productivity contest - 군인부 2위
+2022 IT On Productivity contest - 2nd Grade

 ### 🥅 Other